prthiaga/mcrouter-wiki/Home.md

 For a complete list of command line arguments, check `./mcrouter --help`.

-### Routing
+### Next steps

+Essentially, Mcrouter takes in a memcache request, applies rules defined by the configs, and sends it on.
+The complexity resides in defining and subscribing to the configuration rules properly.
+Configuration allows for flexible specification of special handling and failover behavior.

-Mcrouter supports typical memcache protocol commands like get, set, delete, etc. and specific commands to access stats, version and so on.
+Mcrouter supports typical memcache protocol commands like `get`, `set`, `delete`, etc. and specific commands to access stats, version and so on.
+See [Routing](Routing.md) for more.
-More about routing and specific Mcrouter commands read [here](Routing.md).

-### Configuration

 See [Configuration](Configuration.md) for information about how Mcrouter is configured.
 Mcrouter config is JSON file(s) primarily consisting of pool and